XeroDays/SecureFileShredder/README.md

 ## Disclaimer

 This software is provided for educational purposes only.
 Use it to securely delete files that you own.
-Deleting unauthorized files is prohibited.

 ## License